[no picture yet]

 Before Antietam

-A 30 year old printer, he enrolled at New York City to serve three years, and mustered in as 3rd Sergeant, Company I, 69th New York Infantry on 27 September 1861.
+In 1860 he was a 26 year old compositor (typesetter) in Brooklyn, NY.
+He enrolled in New York City to serve three years and mustered as 3rd Sergeant of Company I, 69th New York Infantry on 27 September 1861.
 He was promoted to First Sergeant on 2 July 1862.

 On the Campaign

-He was mortally wounded in the right arm in action at Antietam on 17 September 1862.
+He was mortally wounded in the right arm by "a musket ball [which] shattered the right humerus [upper arm bone] just below the surgical neck and lodged" in action at Antietam on 17 September 1862.

 The rest of the War

-He was sent ot US Army General Hospital #1 in Frederick, MD on 24 September.
+He was sent to US Army General Hospital #1 in Frederick, MD on 24 September.

 References & notes